Skip To Main Content

 PAWS

-Our Positive Academic Work Space (PAWS) allows students opportunities to receive support.
-Teachers may refer students to PAWS when they are in need of further support in academics or simply need a space to reflect on social and situational awareness.
-The PAWS space may be accessed by students throughout the day, including before school and during lunch.
+within the building, teachers may refer students to PAWS when they need further support in academics or just need a space to reflect on social and situational awareness.
+The PAWS space may be accessed by students throughout the day, including before school (for our breakfast program) and during lunch.

 Pre-Arranged Absences

 Pre-arranged absences are either excused or unexcused by the Principal.
-If an absence is unexcused, a student will receive no credit on daily work.
+If an absence is unexcused, a student will receive no credit for daily work.
 However, they will receive credit on, and are expected to: make up tests, projects, and major assignments that they missed while absent.
 Students should work directly with teachers.
 Teachers are not required to give work ahead of time, and some classroom experiences may not be recreated.
 Please reference teacher Canvas sites.
 For non-emergency absences to be excused, a completed Pre-Arranged Absence form must be turned into the Attendance office at least one week prior to the start of the requested absence dates to be approved by the Principal.
 The Pre-Arranged Absence form is to be used for absences that are 3+ consecutive school days.

 School Closure and Notification System